 Board Member, Board of Trustees of the Philadelphia Bar Foundation

 National Co-Chair, Criminal Justice Section White Collar Committee Qui Tam Subcommittee, American Bar Association

 Vice Chair, Women's White Collar Defense Association, East Coast Region

 Chair, Women's White Collar Defense Association, Philadelphia chapter

 Fellow, Litigation Counsel of America

-Member, Philadelphia City Institute
+Emeritus Member, Philadelphia City Institute

 Past President, Penn Association of Alumnae

-Past member, Penn Alumni Board of Directors
+Past Member, Penn Alumni Board of Directors

-Listed, Pennsylvania Rising Star Super Lawyer, Law & Politics Magazine and Philadelphia Magazine
+Recognized, Pennsylvania Rising Star Super Lawyer, Law & Politics Magazine and Philadelphia Magazine

 Recipient, Multiple Sclerosis Society Leadership Award (2004)